Is Jennifer Lopez Planning Her Wedding To Alex Rodriguez Amid Engagement Rumor?

 Reports claim that the rumors concerning Jennifer Lopez’s supposed engagement aren’t far from the truth.
 While the 47-year-old has not been presented with a diamond ring just yet, the duo is said to have discussed potential plans to settle down in the near future, and from what’s been said, they are working out a date together.

 Jennifer Lopez has already told Alex that she’s too busy to even think about getting married right now.
-From the success of Shades of Blue to her Vegas residency, and not to forget her plans to release a forthcoming Spanish album later this year — Jennifer Lopez has too much going on to think about which wedding dress to wear for her big day.
+From the success of Shades of Blue to her Vegas residency, and her plans to release a Spanish album later this year, Jennifer Lopez has too much going on to think about which wedding dress to wear for her big day.

-But, again, Hollywood Life stresses that the couple is definitely on the same page with their future plans together.
+But, again, Hollywood Life stresses that Jennifer and Alex are definitely on the same page with their future plans together.
 Marriage is said to be something that they both want, with sources saying that 2018 or 2019 is likely going to be the year when Jennifer Lopez ties the knot again.

 She wants to do it at a time where she’s not stressing over the responsibilities she has with her career while juggling being a mother to twins.
-When it happens, it has to be authentic and during a time where both of their schedules allow both Jennifer Lopez and Alex to get together and and marry under better circumstances.
+When it happens, it has to be authentic and during a time where both of their schedules allow both Jennifer Lopez and Alex to get together and marry under better circumstances.

 “For a marriage or engagement to happen this year is a little far fetched and will probably be pushed to a later date, maybe 2018 or 2019,” the insider notes.

 “They are being realistic and work is obviously something that is taking over things right now.
-Jen is hustling like crazy for the rest of the year and Alex is busy with all his broadcasting commitments.”
+Jennifer [Lopez] is hustling like crazy for the rest of the year and Alex is busy with all his broadcasting commitments.”

 Fans have been rather stunned to see Jennifer Lopez falling in love so soon after her split with Drake.
 Following the news that she was no longer together with the rapper, it didn’t take more than two weeks for Lopez to confirm her romance with Alex Rodriguez.